CountFinessian/Antonio/notes.md

 You're supposed to overide the To string method for easier debugging How do I overide Code > Generate... > equals() and Hashcode()?

+Your're turning your chess board into a string to back and forth.
+What is the difference between static and non-static methods?
+//    public static void main (String[] args) {
+//       ChessPiece My_Pawn = new ChessPiece(ChessGame.TeamColor.WHITE, ChessPiece.PieceType.PAWN);
+//    }
+Save Equals and Hash Code Test for Monday.
+Or, go to the TA labs instead.